|Financial Assistance Application Deadline||Interview||In-House Assessment||Admission Decision|

 - Are loans available?

 - Does CHS offer merit-based scholarships?

 A family's eligibility for financial assistance is determined through careful and thorough analysis of the information provided on the Financial Aid for Canadian Students (FACS) application, coupled with Crofton House School’s financial assistance methodology.

-Together, these provide CHS with an indication of a family's discretionary income.
+Together these provide CHS with an indication of a family's discretionary income.
 CHS then considers what portion of a family's discretionary income would be available for CHS tuition and related fees and offers a bursary to cover the remaining portion.

-Families who receive financial assistance must go through the Financial Aid for Canadian Students (FACS) application process each year.
+Families that receive financial assistance must go through the Financial Assistance (FACS) application process each year.
 Provided that a family's financial circumstance remains relatively consistent from year to year, a family can expect to receive the same level of assistance.
 The CHS Business Office will perform a full analysis each year to determine eligibility for continued financial assistance.